Melissa Conrad Stöppler, MD

 The swelling of lymphedema usually occurs in one or both arms or legs, depending upon the extent and localization of damage.
 Primary lymphedema can occur on one or both sides of the body as well.
 Lymphedema may be only mildly apparent or debilitating and severe, as in the case of lymphatic filariasis (see above), in which an extremity may swell to several times its normal size.
-It may first be noticed by the affected individual as an asymmetry between both arms or legs or difficulty fitting into clothing.
+It may first be noticed by the affected individual as an asymmetry between both arms or legs or difficulty fitting into clothing or jewelry.
 If the swelling becomes pronounced, fatigue due to added weight may occur, along with embarrassment and restriction of daily activities.

 The long-term accumulation of fluid and proteins in the tissues leads to inflammation and eventual scarring of tissues, leading to a firm, taut swelling that does not retain its displacement when indented with a fingertip (nonpitting edema).
 The skin in the affected area thickens and may take on a lumpy appearance described as an orange-peel (peau d'orange) effect.
 The overlying skin can also become scaly and cracked, and secondary bacterial or fungal infections of the skin may develop.
 Affected areas may feel tender and sore, and loss of mobility or flexibility can occur.